 If your rabbit panics or becomes distressed, stop and let it calm down.
 Offer treats and let the person it is most familiar with cuddle it while still wrapped in the towel.

 4. Cut the nail back to just above the quick.
-If your rabbit has white or light-colored nails this is easy to see.
-If it has darker nails, clip only a little bit if you are unsure of where the quick is.
+It is easy to see if your rabbit has white or light-colored nails.
+If it has darker nails, clip only a bit if you are unsure where the quick is.

 Place the clippers on the nail where you want to cut it.
 Slowly squeeze the clippers and watch your rabbit’s reaction.
 If it jerks back, stop.
 You may be at the quick of the nail.
 Move the clippers just a little towards the tip and cut the nail quickly and firmly to get a smooth, even cut.

-Avoid cutting the quick if possible.
+If possible, avoid cutting the quick.
 Just like us, if you cut the nail to the quick, it will bleed and hurt.

 6. If you accidentally cut the nail to the quick, coat the end of the nail with styptic powder to stop the bleeding.
 Styptic powder also contains a mild numbing agent to help ease the pain.